Kurt Hinish

-Early life and education
+Early life

 Hinish was born on April 27, 1999, and grew up in Pittsburgh, Pennsylvania.
 He attended Central Catholic High School.
 As a junior in football, he recorded 32 tackles and helped the team compile a 15–1 record.
 As a senior in 2016, he made 27 tackles and three sacks, earning first-team all-state honors.
 He also was named to the Pittsburgh Post-Gazette Fabulous 22 and the Pittsburgh Tribune-Review Terrific 25.
 He was ranked the eighth-best player in Pennsylvania and the number 26 overall defensive tackle by ESPN.

+College career

 Hinish committed to the University of Notre Dame in March 2016.
 He played his first season on their Fighting Irish football team in 2017 and appeared in 13 games, recording eight tackles.
 In 2018, as a sophomore, Hinish played in all 13 games and made 13 tackles along with 1.5 sacks.
 The following year, he started every game and registered 15 tackles, two sacks and a forced fumble.